 A common question we receive is "Can I keep my fish in my pond during the winter?".
 That's a great question, fish in lakes and rivers stay in year round, why can't my pond house fish for the winter?

 With our harsh winters, we don't suggest keeping your fish in your pond during the winter.
 It is possible under certain circumstances, however we never recommend it.
-Often times even those who successfully keep their fish in year round, lose quite a few of their fish from our freeze thaw cycle.
+Often times even those who successfully keep their fish outdoors year round, lose some of their fish from our freeze thaw cycle.

 Here are our recommendations.